Vonshad/Offensive_Sec/writeups/tomghost.md

 In order to get an idea of how to privesc, I will use the [LinPEAS.sh](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) script, by carlospolop.

 > NOTE: There are a few ways to put the `linpeas.sh` script on the victim machine.
 I chose the `wget` way.
-If you are stuck here, I've written a walkthrough at the bottom of the write-up.
+If you are stuck here, I've written the steps taken at the bottom of the write-up.

-Of course, I can't show the whole output as it would be too long, so let's focus on the important bit:
+I can't show the whole output of the script as it would be too long, so let's focus on the important bit:

 ![alt text](https://i.imgur.com/At2Qf0v.png "Privesc way?")

 Interesting!
 We see we can sudo the `zip` binary.
-Using [GTFOBins](https://gtfobins.github.io/gtfobins/zip/#sudo), we see a find to privesc.
+Using [GTFOBins](https://gtfobins.github.io/gtfobins/zip/#sudo), we find a way to privesc.

 ![alt text](https://i.imgur.com/xzirOD4.png "Rooted!")